 Jim: Smiling children.

-Courtney: --yes, they are so cute and my nursery is gonna be so clean and lavender and the diapers are gonna be stacked up just like that.
-And my kids are gonna have these outfits on and we are gonna sit and do a puzzle quietly.
+Courtney: --yes, they are so cute, and my nursery is gonna be so clean and lavender (Laughter) and the diapers are gonna be stacked up just like that.
+And my kids are gonna have these outfits on and we are gonna sit and do a puzzle...quietly.

 Jim: And they never get dirty.

 And so, she had to get honest with me about, you know, is it mid-week?
 Do you need a break?
 Do you need a babysitter?
-Are you being honest with yourself about the demands of the job?
+Are you being honest with your spouse about the demands of the job?
 And so, I think communication is key with your spouse.
-Or if you're a single mom, communication is key with the people around you.
+Or if you’re a single mom, communication is key with the people around you.
 Do you have enough support?
-So, that communication is key.

-Jim: And with your permission, we'll post I think 10 of those--
+Jim: And we’re gonna … with your permission, we’ll post I think 10 of those--

 Courtney: Oh, yeah, absolutely.